 Why does dosage constantly change during phototherapy?

 During phototherapy, your skin quickly becomes accustomed to the dose of NB-UVB energy delivered.
 In order for healing to continue, the dose of light delivered to targeted areas must be continually increased, depending on your skin’s response to therapy.
 Since everyone responds differently to phototherapy, and different areas of the body respond differently, clinicians depend on patients’ self-assessment of their skin the day after a light treatment is delivered.

-With Clarify Medical™ Home Light Therapy, personalized education and careful examination of your photos helps you to decide whether light dosage (the length of time you treat a targeted area) should increase, decrease, or stay the same.
+With the Clarify Medical™ Home Phototherapy System, personalized education and careful examination of your photos helps you to decide whether light dosage (the length of time you treat a targeted area) should increase, decrease, or stay the same.
 The Clarify System automatically calculates the amount of time the NB-UVB is delivered based on your doctor’s prescription.

 What happens after my skin clears?

 When you reach your skin healing goals, maintenance therapy is generally recommended by your physician.
 Maintenance therapy involves a plan to reduce the treatment dose or frequency.
 The goal here is to lengthen your time in remission, the time free of your skin condition.